 Chipotle Mexican Grill (CMG) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the Mexican food chain had lost 7.54% over the past month, lagging the Retail-Wholesale sector's loss of 4.26% and the S&P 500's loss of 4.4% in that time.
+Coming into today, shares of the Mexican food chain had lost 9.96% in the past month.
+In that same time, the Retail-Wholesale sector lost 4.45%, while the S&P 500 lost 4.77%.

-Chipotle Mexican Grill will be looking to display strength as it nears its next earnings release, which is expected to be February 7, 2023.
-The company is expected to report EPS of $8.81, up 57.89% from the prior-year quarter.
+Investors will be hoping for strength from Chipotle Mexican Grill as it approaches its next earnings release, which is expected to be February 7, 2023.
+In that report, analysts expect Chipotle Mexican Grill to post earnings of $8.81 per share.
+This would mark year-over-year growth of 57.89%.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.23 billion, up 13.82% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $33.30 per share and revenue of $8.69 billion, which would represent changes of +31% and +15.09%, respectively, from the prior year.

-Any recent changes to analyst estimates for Chipotle Mexican Grill should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for Chipotle Mexican Grill.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.02% higher.
 Chipotle Mexican Grill currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Chipotle Mexican Grill currently has a Forward P/E ratio of 42.41.
-Its industry sports an average Forward P/E of 20.76, so we one might conclude that Chipotle Mexican Grill is trading at a premium comparatively.
+In terms of valuation, Chipotle Mexican Grill is currently trading at a Forward P/E ratio of 41.98.
+This valuation marks a premium compared to its industry's average Forward P/E of 20.8.

-Also, we should mention that CMG has a PEG ratio of 1.58.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+We can also see that CMG currently has a PEG ratio of 1.56.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
 CMG's industry had an average PEG ratio of 2.19 as of yesterday's close.

 To follow CMG in the coming trading sessions, be sure to utilize Zacks.com.